Proteins are nitrogen (N) rich macromolecules composed of one or more amino-acid chains.

 - Irritation of the respiratory tract due to ammonia volatilisation from urine in the stable atmosphere.

-In the same way, distribution of non-protein nitrogen sources such as young spring grass must be limited in order to only to not overload the emunctories, they can be at the origin of diarrhoeas at turn-out (see in the section dedicated to “fibres”).
+In the same way, distribution of non-protein nitrogen sources such as young spring grass must be limited in order to not overload the emunctories, they can also be at the origin of diarrhoeas at turn-out.

 Which protein sources to choose?